What is Stage Three Chronic Bronchitis?

 Therapy Options for Stage Three Chronic Bronchitis at Lung Institute

 Patients in stage three of chronic bronchitis have many options to improve their quality of life.
-The Lung Institute offers two adult stem cell therapies: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
+The Lung Institute offers two adult cellular therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The venous therapy can be performed on its own when needed.
-During these therapies, the adult stem cells go through a specific process to target the damaged tissue.
+During these therapies, the adult cells go through a specific process to target the damaged tissue.

 Stage Three of Chronic Bronchitis Treatment Method